dmulyalin/ttp/docs/source/Match Variables/Functions.rst

 * template - dot-separated path to template results to use for lookup
 * add_field - default is False, can be set to string that will indicate name of the new field

-Lookup function takes match result value and performs lookup on that value in lookup data structure.
-Lookup data is a dictionary where keys checked if they are equal to math result.
+``lookup`` takes the match result value and performs a lookup in the lookup data structure — a dictionary where keys are compared against the match result.

 If lookup was unsuccessful no changes introduces to match result, if it was successful we have two option on what to do with found values:
 * if add_field is False - match result replaced with found values